10+ DIY Ice Cream Ideas

 Pick up half a dozen or more doughnuts from your favorite shop.
 Simply slice the doughnuts in half and scoop ice cream onto one half and squeeze together.
-Another option to prevent fast melting would be to pre-scoop ice cream onto a plate and place in the freezer.
-Then take the scoops and place on the doughnuts.
+Another option to prevent fast melting: pre-scoop ice cream onto a plate and place in the freezer.
+Then place the frozen scoops on the doughnuts.

 Too Cool Not to Try:

-Pick up half a package of sandwich cookies, 15 regular-size peanut butter cups and 10 ounces of candy-coated chocolate pieces.
-Crush all of them.
-Also pick up fifteen 5-ounce paper cups, Popsicle sticks and vanilla ice cream.
+You’ll need half a package of sandwich cookies, 15 regular-size peanut butter cups and 10 ounces of candy-coated chocolate pieces, crushed.
+You’ll also need fifteen 5-ounce paper cups, popsicle sticks and vanilla ice cream.
 Combine the crushed cookies, peanut butter cups and candy-coated chocolate pieces and add a spoonful to the bottom of each paper cup.
 Scoop vanilla ice cream into a large bowl of a mixer and then pour in the remaining chocolate-cookie mix.
 Mix gently with a paddle attachment.
 Spoon the ice cream into the cups and carefully insert a Popsicle stick into each pop.
 Freeze until the ice cream has solidified.
 Tear off the paper cups to serve.

 More Fun with Ice Cream: